emsifa/evo/README.md

 ### Swagger UI

-Swagger UI is a web based app to visualize and interacts with API's resources without having any of the implementation logic in place.
+Swagger UI is a web based application to visualize and interacts with API's resources without having any of the implementation logic in place.
 It uses OpenAPI specification to display and interact with API endpoints.

 Evo can reflect your code and generate OpenAPI specification on-the-fly, so you can display Swagger UI with minimal configuration.

-In this section we will guide you how to use Swagger UI with Evo.
+In this section we will guide you on how to use Swagger UI with Evo.

 #### Publishing Assets Files